 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in Note 2 to the financial statements, the Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
-As shown in the financial statements, the Company has incurred a loss of \$1,649,589 for the year ended December 31, 2022.
-As of December 31, 2022, the Company had an accumulated deficit of \$47,795,434 and working capital of \$415,417.
-These matters raise substantial doubt upon the Company's ability to continue as a going concern.
-Management's plans in regards to these matters are also described in Note 2.
-The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+As shown in the financial statements, the Company has incurred a loss of \$591,212 for the year ended December 31, 2023 and as of December 31, 2023, the Company had an accumulated deficit of \$48,386,646 and a working capital deficiency of \$89,768.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 2.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.